-A growing body of research and literature has evolved focusing on leadership concepts and theories transcending hierarchical models (cf. Praszkier, 2018 for an overview), such as «shared leadership» (Hoch, 2013; Hoch and Kozlowski, 2014), «distributed leadership» (Spillane, 2010), «servant leadership» (Greenleaf, 2002), relational leadership» (Uhl-Bien, 2006).
-Related issues have been discussed, such as «Holacracy» (Bauer et al. 2019; Robertson, 2016).
-(Heifetz, 1994).
-Holocracy sees leadership as «mobilizing people to tackle tough problems» (Heifetz, 1994, p.
+An ever-expanding body of research and literature focuses on leadership concepts and theories transcending hierarchical models (cf. Praszkier, 2018 for an overview), such as “shared leadership” (Hoch, 2013; Hoch and Kozlowski, 2014), “distributed leadership” (Spillane, 2010), “servant leadership” (Greenleaf, 2002), or “relational leadership” (Uhl-Bien, 2006).
+Related organizational systems have been proposed and their characteristics discussed, such as “Holacracy” (Bauer et al. 2019; Heifetz, 1994; Robertson, 2016;), which sees leadership as “mobilizing people to tackle tough problems” (Heifetz, 1994, p.
 15).
-Holocracy (holos = whole, kratein = to govern) literally means that everybody is included in decision making.
-It is a shared decision making process, where the leader mobilizes the whole group.
+Holacracy (from the Greek holos = whole, kratein = to govern) literally means a system in which everyone is included in decision making; the leader mobilizes the entire group in this joint process.

-However, the situation is more confusing, at least in practice (Zirkler, 2019).
-Despite the fact, that still much hierarchical leadership is formally seen in organizations, leadership functions are more and more distributed among multiple actors in the social system (Zirkler et al. 2020; Zirkler, M., & Herzog, J., Inclusive Leadership: Die Gestaltung von Zusammengehörigkeit als zentrale Herausforderung in der digitalen Arbeitswelt, article submitted for publication).
-Currently we find more patchwork than pure leadership philosophies or styles within a given system.
+However, the actually practice is more confusing (Zirkler, 2019).
+Although formally, a significant amount of hierarchical leadership is still seen in organizations, leadership functions are increasingly becoming distributed over multiple actors in the social system (Zirkler et al. 2020; Zirkler, M., & Herzog, J., Inclusive Leadership: Die Gestaltung von Zusammengehörigkeit als zentrale Herausforderung in der digitalen Arbeitswelt, article submitted for publication).
+Currently, we more often observe a patchwork of methods than any one “pure” leadership philosophy or style within a given system.

-This conceded, the situation is paradoxical in many cases: while formal and hierarchical leadership is still prevailing and operating officially, many other forms of leadership are present.
-They are often working inofficially in a given social system at the same time.
-Sometimes this leads to confusion and problems or even tensions and conflicts, sometimes these different forms of leadership are coexisting peacefully side by side, but just few organizations have explicitly integrated different forms of leadership (Kotter, 2012, 2014).
+The above situation often gives rise to a paradox: while at an official level, formal and hierarchical leadership still prevails, at the unofficial level, many other forms of leadership are present, and often work in a given social system simultaneously.
+While this sometimes leads to confusion or even tensions and conflicts, in other cases, these different forms of leadership coexist functionally.
+However, only a very few organizations have explicitly integrated different forms of leadership (Kotter, 2012, 2014).

-(Heifetz, 1994) sees an evolution of leadership concepts in business and the corporate world: «For decades, the term leadership referred to the people who hold the top management positions and the functions they serve.
+Heifetz (1994) notes a related evolution of leadership concepts in business and the corporate world: “For decades, the term leadership referred to the people who hold the top management positions and the functions they serve.
 In our common usage, it still does.
-Recently, however, business people have drawn a distinction between leadership and management, and exercising leadership has also come to mean providing a vision and influencing others to realize it through noncoercive means» (Heifetz, 1994, p.
-15, our emphasize).
+Recently, however, business people have drawn a distinction between leadership and management, and exercising leadership has also come to mean providing a vision and influencing others to realize it through noncoercive means” (Heifetz, 1994, p.
+15, emphasis added).

-Leadership is not just the place where interests and wants are being negotiated and managed, leadership nowadays also means stimulating and maintaining «possibilities» and potentials, in the sense of aspirations, ambitions, dreams, purpose etc. People’s talents, capacities and inspirations are waiting to be harnessed for the benefit of their self-fulfilling as well as for the benevolence of the community they belong to (Zirkler, M., & Herzog, J., Inclusive Leadership: Die Gestaltung von Zusammengehörigkeit als zentrale Herausforderung in der digitalen Arbeitswelt, article submitted for publication).
+Leadership is not just a juncture at which interests and wants are negotiated and managed; today, it also encompasses stimulating and maintaining “possibilities” and potentials, in the sense of human aspirations, ambitions, dreams, purposes, etc. People’s talents, capacities, and inspirations are waiting to be harnessed for their own self-fulfillment as well as for the benefit of the community to which they belong (Zirkler, M., & Herzog, J., Inclusive Leadership: Die Gestaltung von Zusammengehörigkeit als zentrale Herausforderung in der digitalen Arbeitswelt, article submitted for publication).

-One particular aspect needs to be addressed when discussing expanded forms of leadership, i.e. responsibility and accountability.
-The leader is an agent, who is adopting and carrying a specific form of responsibility.
-Hence, the role of leadership includes «care taking» in the sense of vitalizing, transferring energy to persons or processes.
-Therefore, leadership is strongly connected with emotions.
-At the same time, he will often be made (legally) accountable.
-Unlike in earlier times where blind obedience was socially and legally acceptable or even a virtue, nowadays everyone in an organization could be held accountable for their actions or failures.
-Since the leader could be hold accountable for what he is doing and neglecting a, it is in his own interest to tact responsibly.
+Two concepts in particular need to be addressed when discussing expanded forms of leadership: responsibility and accountability.
+The leader is an agent adopting a specific form of responsibility that includes “care taking” in the sense of vitalizing, or transferring energy to persons or processes, which thus strongly associates leadership with the ability to work skillfully with emotions.
+At the same time, the leader is often held (legally) accountable.
+Unlike when blind obedience was socially and legally acceptable or even a virtue, today every member of an organization can be held accountable for his or her actions (or inaction).
+Since this applies also to the leader, it is in the leader’s own interest to act responsibly.